cohdjn/cisecurity/README.md

 ## Limitations

-This module has been tested on RHEL 7 and it "should" work on CentOS 7 but no testing has been performed.
+This module has been tested on RHEL 6 and 7 and it "should" work on CentOS 6 and 7 but no testing has been performed.

 ## Development